stocker88/nextjswebsite/_posts/finance-gurus.md

 ---
-title: 'Pick an Advisor over a Financial Guru'
+title: 'Chose an AI Advisor over an Overrated Newsletter or Telegram Guru'
 excerpt: 'Have you ever wondered how financial gurus get paid?
-They just want you to buy and trade fast!'
+Do you know why Newsletters are overrated?'
 seoExcerpt: 'Have you ever wondered how financial gurus get paid?
-They just want you to buy and trade fast!'
+Do you know why Newsletters are overrated?'
 coverImage: '/assets/blog/financial-gurus/how finance gurus make money.webp'
 date: '2023-11-20T05:35:07.322Z'
 author: